getsentry/sentry-javascript/packages/minimal/README.md

 A minimal Sentry SDK that uses a configured client when embedded into an application.
 It allows library authors add support for a Sentry SDK without having to bundle the entire SDK or being dependent on a specific platform.
-If the user is using Sentry in their application and your library uses `@sentry/minimal`, the user receives all breadcrumbs/messages/events you added to your librarys codebase.
+If the user is using Sentry in their application and your library uses `@sentry/minimal`, the user receives all breadcrumbs/messages/events you added to your libraries codebase.

 ## Usage